yex33/ReSpaSol/README.md

 4. Pardiso from MKL 2020 or a recent version available at [http://scc.ustc.edu.cn/zlsc/intel/2020/mkl/ps2020/get_started.htm](http://scc.ustc.edu.cn/zlsc/intel/2020/mkl/ps2020/get_started.htm)
 5. CUDA 10 or recent version available at [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads)

+Once the libraries are installed, the `Makefile` should be modified to set the correct paths to the libraries.
+The default configuration serves only as an example.

 ### Sparse matrices
 The matrices used in the experimentations are selected  from the [SuiteSparse Matrix Collection](https://sparse.tamu.edu/).